 Why Choose NPC's Direct Care Worker (DCW)?

 "Direct Care Worker" is an umbrella term that includes certified nursing assistants, home health aides, personal care assistants, direct support professionals, home care workers and other similar occupational titles.
 Direct care workers help care for older adults and individuals with disabilities by providing assistance with activities of daily living (such as eating, bathing, going to the bathroom, dressing, etc.) and certain health care and rehabilitation services.
 As our population ages, more and more family members are putting aside their own careers to provide assistance with daily living activities for older family members.
-Receiving DCW certification makes the caregiver eligible for compensation from AHCCCS, helping to reduce the financial burden on the family.
-DCWs are also employed by home care and Medicare agencies.
+Receiving DCW training may qualify you for positions with Arizona Long Term Care System (ALTCS)-approved agencies or Native American healthcare services.

 About Our Program

 The eight-week Direct Care Worker (DCW) course prepares caregivers to provide assistance in a home setting with the focus on skills development in performing personal care tasks and home management.
-A DCW certificate is issued upon successful completion of the course, making you eligible for financial compensation when providing services to individuals covered by the Arizona Health Care Cost Containment System (AHCCCS).
+Completion of the course helps you meet minimum qualifications for hire by an agency to provide services to individuals covered by the Arizona Long Term Care System (ALTCS), a part of Arizona's Health Care Cost Containment System (AHCCCS).
+Job opportunities for Direct Care Workers also exist with local home care and Medicare agencies, as well as Native American home healthcare services.

 - Prerequisite: ASSET reading score of 35 or COMPASS reading score of 61